abdelaalimouid/Monty-Hall-game-javafx/README.md

 3. Follow the on-screen instructions to play the game.

 ## Demo Video
-A demo video is included to showcase the game’s features and user experience.
+Please open the `demovideo/Demo.mov` file to watch the demonstration.